BitMaker-hub/NerdMiner_v2/README.md

 #### SD card (if available)

 1. Format a SD card using Fat32.
-1. Create a file named "config.json" in your card's root with the following structure.
+1. Create a file named "config.json" in your card's root containing the the following structure.
 Adjust the settings to your needs:
 {
   "SSID": "myWifiSSID",
   "PW": "myWifiPassword",